-Further, on June 24, 2020, the Company amended its lending agreements with its banking syndicate to provide enhanced financial covenant flexibility on a present and go-forward basis.
-The amendment in essence provides that the Company's calculation of its most basic financial covenant, the net debt to trailing twelve months EBITDA ratio, for the four quarters up to and including the first quarter of 2021, would exclude EBITDA from the second quarter of 2020 and instead will be based on the annualized total of the remaining three quarters (i.e. the sum of the three quarters divided by three fourths).
-As a result, the impact of the COVID-19 related shutdown of the industry, and most of the Company's operations, occurring during the second quarter of 2020, would be ignored for the purpose of financial covenant calculations under the Company's lending arrangements.
+In light of the industry-wide semiconductor chip shortage resulting from the COVID-19 pandemic, on November 25, 2021, the Company amended its lending agreements with its banking syndicate to provide enhanced financial covenant flexibility on a present and go forward basis.
+The amendment provides that the Company's calculation of its most basic financial covenant, the net debt to trailing twelve months EBITDA ratio, for the four quarters up to and including the third quarter of 2022, would exclude EBITDA from the third and fourth quarters of 2021 and instead be based on the annualized total of the remaining quarters in the relevant trailing twelve month period.
+As a result, the impact the industry-wide shortage of semiconductor chips has had on the Company, prevalent during the third and fourth quarters of 2021, would be largely ignored for the purpose of financial covenant calculations under the Company's lending arrangements.
+The amendment also increased the maximum net debt to trailing twelve months EBITDA ratio for the financial covenant and so the financial covenant and so the financial covenant and so increased the maximum net debt to trailing twelve months EBITDA ratio for the financial covenant purposes to 4.0x, 4.5x, and 3.75x for the first, second, and third quarters of 2022, respectively, and returning to 3.0x thereafter.

-As at December 31, 2020, the Company had drawn US\$336.0 million (December 31, 2019 - US\$301.0 million) on the U.S. revolving credit line and \$348.0 million (December 31, 2019 - \$328.0 million) on the Canadian revolving credit line.
-At December 31, 2020, the weighted average effective interest rate of the banking facility credit lines was 2.8% (December 31, 2019 - 3.9%).
-The facility requires the maintenance of certain financial ratios with which the Company was in compliance as at December 31, 2020.
+As at December 31, 2021, the Company had drawn US \$466 million (December 31, 2020 - US \$336 million) on the U.S. revolving credit line and \$360 million (December 31, 2020 - \$348 million) on the Canadian revolving credit line.
+As at December 31, 2021, the Company had total liquidity of \$354 million, including cash and cash equivalents and availability under the Company's revolving credit lines.
+In addition, the Company's amended credit facility includes a \$300 million allowance for asset based financing that the Company can use for additional financing, of which approximately \$235 million was available as at December 31, 2021.
+At December 31, 2021, the weighted average effective interest rate of the banking facility credit lines was 2.8% (December 31, 2020 - 2.8%).
+The facility requires the maintenance of certain financial ratios with which the Company was in compliance as at December 31, 2021.

-On July 2, 2020, the Company finalized an eight-year equipment loan in the amount of €1.0 million (\$1.5 million) repayable in bi-annual installments commencing in 2024 at a fixed annual interest rate of 0.0%.
+On August 11, 2021, the Company finalized a five-year equipment loan in the amount of \$25.0 million repayable in quarterly instalments commencing in 2021 at a fixed annual interest rate of 2.54%.

-On April 30, 2020, the Company finalized a three-year equipment loan in the amount of €6.6 million (\$10.0 million) repayable in monthly installments commencing in 2021 at a fixed annual interest rate of 2.0%.
+On July 2, 2020, the Company finalized an eight-year equipment loan in the amount of €1.0 million (\$1.5 million) repayable in bi-annual instalments commencing in 2024 at a fixed annual interest rate of 0.0%.

-On January 30, 2019, the Company finalized a six-year equipment loan in the amount of €10.9 million (\$16.6 million) repayable in monthly installments commencing in 2020 at a fixed annual interest rate of 1.4%.
+On April 30, 2020, the Company finalized a three-year equipment loan in the amount of €6.6 million (\$10.0 million) repayable in monthly instalments commencing in 2021 at a fixed annual interest rate of 2.0%.
+On May 19, 2021, the equipment loan was amended to extend its maturity date from 2023 to 2026, postpone the commencement of monthly instalments from 2021 to 2022, and increase the fixed annual interest rate from 2.00% to 2.46%.